ArpanDhot/Sign-language-computer-vision/README.md

-# UnMute - Gesture Recognition System
+# Sign language computer vision - Gesture Recognition System

 UnMute is a comprehensive gesture recognition system designed to detect and classify hand gestures in real-time.
 It incorporates two primary approaches for gesture recognition: Motion Sign Detection System and Static Sign Detection System.
 These approaches leverage MediaPipe for hand landmark detection and a neural network model for gesture classification, enabling applications in human-computer interaction, sign language recognition, and more.